Japan’s Hanyu sets Olympic record in short program

 ”I just wanted to show everyone I’m back, I’m here,” Hanyu said.

 Was he ever.
-In what amounted to a spectacular jumping contest complemented by superb spins and intricate footwork amid intense pressure, the top four were magnificent and spotless.
+In what amounted to a high-wire act complemented by superb spins and intricate footwork amid intense pressure, the top four skaters were magnificent and spotless.

 ”I probably could get a little bit more points into the program, but not much more,” Fernandez said. ”We’re hitting the limits of figure skating right now.”